 We extracted data on the population, intervention, control and outcome measures in duplicate.
 We extracted measures of weight and body fatness independently in duplicate at all available time points.
 We performed random-effects meta-analyses, meta-regression, subgrouping, sensitivity and funnel plot analyses.

-We included 32 RCTs (approximately 54,000 participants) and 30 sets of analyses of 25 cohorts.
+We included 32 RCTs (approximately 54,000 participants) and data from 25 cohorts.
 There is consistent evidence from RCTs in adults of a small weight-reducing effect of eating a smaller proportion of energy from fat; this was seen in almost all included studies and was highly resistant to sensitivity analyses.
 The effect of eating less fat (compared with usual diet) is a mean weight reduction of 1.5 kg (95% confidence interval (CI) -2.0 to -1.1 kg), but greater weight loss results from greater fat reductions.
 The size of the effect on weight does not alter over time and is mirrored by reductions in body mass index (BMI) (-0.5 kg/m2, 95% CI -0.7 to -0.3) and waist circumference (-0.3 cm, 95% CI -0.6 to -0.02).
 Included cohort studies in children and adults most often do not suggest any relationship between total fat intake and later measures of weight, body fatness or change in body fatness.
 However, there was a suggestion that lower fat intake was associated with smaller increases in weight in middle-aged but not elderly adults, and in change in BMI in the highest validity child cohort.